Örebro University in Times Higher Education rankings

-Looking at citations alone, the university comes in at an impressive 136 in the world.
-This is a trend that has continued since 2015 when Örebro University first was included on the list.
+Looking at citations alone, the university comes in at an impressive 160th in the world. Örebro University was first included on the list in 2015.
 Even then it was within citations that the university had its highest score.

 In September 2017, Times Higher Education ranked the top universities in Europe. Örebro University then came in at number 175, alongside universities with a considerably longer history.

 The Times Higher Education rankings are of great importance when it comes to attracting international students, researchers and teachers.
 They provide increased national and international recognition and are an important factor in forming strategic partnerships with universities abroad.